Mazafard/blog/content/posts/personals/linear-algebra.md

 series: ["math chats"]
 ShowToc: true
 weight: -6
-title: Linear Algebra: Beyond Numbers, A Language for Change
+title: "Linear Algebra: Beyond Numbers, A Language for Change"
 ---

 ## Linear Algebra: Beyond Numbers, A Language for Change and Connection